WL1218V - Wood lathe Vevor - Free user manual and instructions

 MATTERS NEEDING ATTENTION

 The information contained in this handbook is intended as a guide to the operation of these machines and does not form part of any contract.
-The data it contains has obtained from the machine manufacturer and from other sources.
-We strive to enter the accuracy of this information and try to verify each item and each data, but cannot guarantee the full accuracy of the information, which means that the equipment supply may differ in detail from the description of the instructions.
-Furthermore, development of the machine may mean that the equipment supplied may differ in from the descriptions herein.
-The responsibility therefore lies with the user to satisfy himself that the equipment or process described is suitable for the purpose intended
+The data it contains has been obtained from the machine manufacturer and from other sources.
+We strive to ensure the accuracy of this information and try to verify each item and each data, but cannot guarantee the full accuracy of the information, which means that the equipment supply may differ in detail from the description of the instructions.
+Furthermore, development of the machine may mean that the equipment supplied may differ from the descriptions herein.
+The responsibility therefore lies with the user to satisfy himself that the equipment or process described is suitable for the purpose intended.

 SAFETY INSTRUCTIONS FOR MACHINERY